IGVF-DACC/igvf-subsample-db/README.md

 $ curl -X GET localhost:9201/_cat/indices
 ```

-Wait for 30m and login as `root` and then start the web server back on.
+Wait for 30m and login as `root` and then start the web server.
 ```bash
 $ service apache2 start
 ```

-Visit the demo site and login as an admin.
-Run reindexer via URL.
+Visit the demo site and login as an admin account.
+Run the reindexer via URL.
 Open URL `YOUR_DEMO_ENDPOINT/_indexer_state?reindex=all`.